rust-lang/book/nostarch/chapter10.md

 Then, as we implement the trait on a particular type, we can keep or override each method’s default behavior.

-Listing 10-14 shows how to specify a default string for the `summarize` method of the `Summary` trait instead of only defining the method signature, as we did in Listing 10-12.
+In Listing 10-14 we specify a default string for the `summarize` method of the `Summary` trait instead of only defining the method signature, as we did in Listing 10-12.

 Filename: src/lib.rs